cross icon

 • Document everything.
 Keep records of tests, results, and fixes.
 This is crucial for tracking progress and for future reference.

-• Incorporating these kinds of tests into your development workflow is not just a best practice; it's a strategic move towards creating a sustainable and scalable codebase.
+• Incorporating these kinds of tests into your development workflow is not just a best practice; it's a strategic move toward creating a sustainable and scalable codebase.
 For example, when adding a new feature, running all tests can help catch any regressions and ensure the overall quality of the software remains high.

 • // Running all tests example